 - Birthday bugles (Bugles corn chips).

-- Sunflower cheese and fruit platter (use back grapes as the center and orange cheese triangles to from the petals around the grapes).
+- Sunflower cheese and fruit platter (use black grapes as the center and orange cheese triangles to form the petals around the grapes).

 Some fun ideas for Frozen Fever party favors: